parvezs27/Tableau_Sales_Dashboards/README.md

 ## Documentation

 We will use the following [template](https://github.com/parvezs27/Tableau_Sales_Dashboards/blob/main/Sales%20and%20Customer%20Dashboard%20Document.pdf) for our dashboard documentation.
-Dashboard documentation is a best practice and it's crucual that it is developed.
-Documentation provides clarity and guidance to end users, ensuring they understand the purpose and benefits of the dashboard within the context of the business problem/question, the data sources used and the functionality of the dashboard and how to use it optimally.
-Additionally, documentation holds data source information which provides transparency, as well as maintenance and update details, which preserves the integrity of the dashboard.
+Dashboard documentation is a best practice and it's crucual that documentation is developed for our dashboards and projects.
+Documentation provides clarity and guidance to end users, ensuring they understand the purpose and benefits of the dashboard within the context of the business problem/question and the functionality of the dashboard and how to use it optimally.
+Additionally, documentation holds key information such as data source information and maintenance/update details, which ensure transparency, accountability and preservation of dashboard integrity.

 # Data Source Preparation

 We will start by building our data model.
-It's important to understand the data we have and to see which tables are dimensions and which table are facts.
+It is important to understand the data we have and to see which tables are dimensions and which tables are facts.
 The Customers, Location and Products tables are dimension tables, as the information in these tables contain categorical data that provide context to measures.
 The Orders table is a fact table, as it contains transactions which are measurable business events.

 Now that we understand our data we can start modeling this data for our use.
 We will create a relation between each dimension table and the fact table as below.
 You can think of this model as one fact table, and all the dimension tables are connected to this one fact table to describe the facts.